Chemical, Biological, Radiological, and Nuclear Consequence Management

 The Radiation Task Force Leader (RTFL) Training is a 10-day radiation safety course for EPA Response Support Corps personnel who will augment the existing emergency response program personnel in a response to a major radiological contamination incident.
 Currently there are 50 trained task force leaders.

 BioWatch is a national program sponsored by DHS and implemented at the local level with assistance from EPA, CDC, and FBI.
 Its primary function is to detect large-scale releases and alert the health care community, so they can recognize and treat resulting diseases more quickly.
-CMAD is the EPA lead for coordination of all BioWatch activities, working in close coordination with the EPA regions.
+CMAD is EPA's lead for coordination of all BioWatch activities, working in close coordination with EPA's regions.
 Specifically, CMAD and the regions ensure execution of all activities including development and updates of sampling plans, provision of training and exercises, national guidance development, post-BAR sampling, and planning and operations for special events deployments.